DanArmstrong124/simon/README.md

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
-- Fix Feedback Button
 - Are you still there alert after 30 seconds without pressing.
 - Jasmine Testing
 - Desktop Friendly
+- add 2 new sounds
+- responsive design
 - podcast
-- bbq
-- ascot

 ## Technologies Used